While hateful online, neighbors say synagogue attack suspect showed no signs of plans

 But online, social media accounts that appear to belong to Bowers contained posts with anti-Semitic messages and hate speech.
 He apparently made repeated threats to Jews, posted conspiracy theories and made a specific threat against Jews hours before allegedly conducting the attack.

-FBI Special Agent Bob Jones of the Pittsburgh field division said that while the investigation is still in its early stages, Bowers did not appear to be known to law enforcement before the shooting.
+Bob Jones, FBI special agent in charge of the Pittsburgh field office, said that while the investigation is still in its early stages, Bowers did not appear to be known to law enforcement before the shooting.

 "Certainly, the actions this person took today were hateful," Jones said.